This Site Was Built With You In Mind!

 Think you might have a bad oxygen sensor?
-Virtually every car produced since the early 1980's contains a sensor which measures the amount of oxygen in the exhaust, then sends a signal to the engines computer to adjust the fuel mixture being delivered to the engine.
+Virtually every car produced since the early 1980s contains an oxygen sensor that measures the amount of oxygen in the exhaust.
+The oxygen sensor then sends a signal to the engine's computer to adjust the fuel mixture delivered to the engine.

-The oxygen sensor works by sending information to your vehicle's engine control unit (ECU) to help your car run efficiently as well as to reduce emissions.
+The oxygen sensor works by sending information to your vehicle's engine control unit (ECU) to help your car run efficiently and reduce emissions.

-When you have a bad oxygen sensor, your vehicle will run less efficiently, it can sometimes have a poor idle, erratic jerking at steady throttle, hard starting problems, cause the check engine light to come on, and will cause high fuel consumption.
+When you have a bad oxygen sensor, your vehicle will run less efficiently.
+It can sometimes have a low idle, erratic jerking at steady throttle, difficult starting problems, cause the check engine light to come on, and generate high fuel consumption.

-Thus, when oxygen sensor failure has been determined (When the check engine light comes on and sets an O2 sensor code) the sensor must then be replaced, a costly repair if you rely on a garage to do the work for you.
+Thus, when oxygen sensor failure is determined (When the check engine light comes on and sets an O2 sensor code), the sensor must then be replaced, a costly repair if you rely on a garage to do the work for you.

-However, replacing an oxygen sensor is a job that you can do yourself, (as long as the O2 sensor is not completely rotted into the pipe or catalytic converter) thereby saving you precious time and money.
+However, replacing an oxygen sensor is a job that you can do yourself (as long as the O2 sensor condition is good and not rusted into the pipe or catalytic converter), thereby saving you precious time and money.
 Let's take a closer look at just what an oxygen sensor does and the steps you can take to do the work yourself.

-Functioning like a monitor, your oxygen sensor works like this: the O2 sensor tip is located inside of your exhaust pipe, the oxygen sensor detects the percentage of oxygen in the exhaust.
+A correctly functioning oxygen sensor works like this: An O2 sensor location is into the exhaust pipe either before the catalytic converter or into the catalytic converter itself.
+The O2 sensor's tip located inside of your exhaust pipe detects the percentage of oxygen in the exhaust.

-If the mixture is too rich (too little oxygen) or too lean (too much oxygen) than the oxygen sensor sends a signal to the ECU telling it to adjusts the amount of fuel entering your engine accordingly.
+If the mixture is too rich (too little oxygen) or too lean (too much oxygen), then the oxygen sensor sends a signal to the ECU, telling it to adjusts the amount of fuel entering your engine accordingly.

-The wrong mix of gasoline and oxygen can increase pollutants that exit your vehicles exhaust, thereby harming the environment, as well as potentially causing your catalytic converter to fail or even damage your engine.
+The wrong mix of gasoline and oxygen can increase pollutants that exit through the exhaust, thereby harming the environment, as well as potentially causing your catalytic converter to fail or even damage your engine.